xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 I personally prefer the option 2 for the following reasons:

-- allows [agile software development](https://en.wikipedia.org/wiki/Agile_software_development) - a delivery of new features is regular, with a feedback from users
+- allows [agile software development](https://en.wikipedia.org/wiki/Agile_software_development) - a delivery of new features is frequent and regular, with a feedback from users
 - the business can prioritize which features will be delivered first
 - no unrealistic fixed distant delivery deadline as with option 3